What’s the Difference Between Predictive Analytics & AI?

 How can you utilize predictive analytics and artificial intelligence in your business?

 It’s one thing having data at your fingertips.
 It’s another to be able to use it purposefully.
-Let’s take a look at the process of using data in decision making.
+Let’s take a look at the process of using data in decision making software.
 For our example, we look at loan scoring.
 However, such solutions can be employed in almost every business area that requires data to make decisions, from knowing your customer base to adapting your business offerings, to risk management and more.

 Loan scoring using predictive analytics and AI